It's a fact of life that as we get older, the dreaded grey hairs start to set in.

 For most people, it doesn’t happen until our 40s, 50s, or even 60s, but for some getting grey hair can happen quite young.
 Anabel Kingsley, Trichologist and hair expert at Philip Kingsley, revealed to GoodtoKnow that while most of us first notice our grey hairs in our 30s, “women and men can begin to turn grey as early as 18, while others experience their first white hairs much later in life.”

-If you’ve gone grey young, it’s no reason to panic, and certainly you’re not alone – a third of us go grey under the age of 30.
-However, whilst going grey is natural and an accepted part of getting older, losing your natural hair colour can really knock your confidence, and you may go through stages where you feel like you’d do anything to find out how to stop grey hair.
+However, whilst going grey is completely normal and an accepted part of getting older, losing your natural hair colour can really knock your confidence, and you may go through stages where you feel like you’d do anything to find out how to stop grey hair.

 So much so, that the average woman will spend £28,520 on hair products in her lifetime – a large proportion of which is, we expect, spent on preventing grey hair, and keeping our hair a shade other than grey!

 Going grey is caused by a lack of melanin, which is what gives your hair its colour.
 We typically produce less of this as we get older.

 Anabel explained, “Grey hair isn’t actually grey – it’s white.
 It just appears grey as it is interspersed with pigmented hairs.”

 Going grey is natural – and should be embraced – but depending on your lifestyle it could creep up earlier than expected, and it’s understandable that you may want to halt its appearance by a few years.

 Celebrity hairdresser Phil Smith explained that, unfortunately, grey hair is impossible to stop, meaning there’s no actual way of preventing it before it sets in.